fbpx

 Waste reduction and recycling

-We encourage you to recycle your waste in the coloured bins provided across the event site, which are clearly sign-posted.
+We encourage you to re-cycle your waste in the coloured bins provided across the event site.

-Our traders are committed to no use of single-use plastics, in favour of paper-based products where possible.
+Our food & drink traders are committed to no use of single-use plastics, in favour of compostable products where possible.

 For more tips and resources on food waste reduction, visit Zero Waste Scotland and on keeping Scotland litter-free, visit Keep Scotland Beautiful.

-We encourage you to bring your own reusable cup or food container.
+We encourage you to bring your own reusable cup.

 Please make sure your cup is clean and suitable for the type of beverage you plan to purchase.
-This could be for either hot or cold beverages or food, for example, coffee cups, flasks or Tupperware.
+This could be for either hot or cold beverages, for example, coffee cups or flasks.

 Please note that glass cups are not permitted.